bradserbuddy/Buddy-JS-SDK/README.md

 #### Download A File

 Due to browser limitations the JavaScript SDK does not support direct file downloads.
-To retrieve a file call:

 ## Contributing Back: Pull Requests